Notice and request for comments.

 Form Number: SF 3881.

-Abstract: This form is used to collect payment data from vendors doing business with the Federal Government.
-The Treasury Department, Financial Management Service, will use the information to electronically transmit payment to vendors' financial institutions.
+Abstract: The form is used by multiple agencies to collect payment data from vendors doing business with the Federal Government.
+The Treasury Department, Bureau of the Fiscal Service, will use the information to electronically transmit payment to vendors' financial institutions.

 Type of Review: Regular.